scalawithcats/scala-with-cats/src/pages/codata/scala.md

 1. We can use a `final` subclass in the case where we want to name the implementation; or
 2. We can use an anonymous subclass.

-Using a `final` class or a subclass means we cannot use implementation inheritance, which is difficult to reason about.
-Using a `class` rather than a `case class` means we don't expose implementation detail like constructor arguments.
+Using either means we cannot use implementation inheritance, which is difficult to reason about.
+Using a `class` rather than a `case class` means we don't expose implementation details like constructor arguments.

 An example is in order.
 Here's a simple example of `Set`, which uses a `List` to hold the elements in the set.